 Figure Legends

-Fig. 1 Ideal patterns of deformation according to the logarithmic deformation function (Acton et al. 2002).
+Fig. 1 Ideal patterns of deformation according to the logarithmic deformation function (Acton et al. 2002)

-Fig. 2 Schematic of how adjacent deformed strata may become incorporated into a single horizontal section of a core.
+Fig. 2 Schematic of how adjacent deformed strata may become incorporated into a single horizontal section of a core

 Fig. 3 Schematic of variables used in the deformation model.
 Models were produced for sections of diameter D and thickness H. Each point i in the section had a coordinate di and ri, which were used to calculate the depth prior to convex upward deformation (d0i)

 Fig. 4 Histogram of degrees of deformation (b) from digitized layers.
-Higher degrees of deformation corresponded to strata that were more deformed; lower degrees of deformation corresponded to strata that were less deformed.
+Higher degrees of deformation corresponded to strata that were more deformed; lower degrees of deformation corresponded to strata that were less deformed

-Fig. 5 Representative layers for selected degrees of deformation.
+Fig. 5 Representative layers for selected degrees of deformation